 UERWA routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The table below shows all detections found in the period of January 1 to December 31.
-2011. unless otherwise noted.
-All are below allowed levels, and there were no violations for the year 2011.
-Contaminants that were tested for, but not detected, include all synthetic organic, inorganic, and volatile organic contaminants, except those listed in the table.
+The table below shows all detections found in the period of January 1 to December 31, 2013, unless otherwise noted.
+All are below allowed levels.
+Contaminants that were tested for, but not detected. include all synthetic organic, inorganic, and volatile organic contaminants, except those listed in the table.